jeremytammik/tbc/a/2042_hide_ribbon.md

   try
   {
     var id = e.Item.Id;
-    // match with id string contents here and set to some where,
+    // match with id string contents here and save
-    // after thatm match with all command exist in your plugin }
+    // after that match with all commands in your plugin }
 </code></pre>